HF-2715

 Plain Language

-Deployers are prohibited from knowingly or recklessly designing or making available a public-facing chatbot that: (1) misleads a reasonable user into believing it is a specific human being; (2) misleads a reasonable user into believing it is licensed by the state; or (3) encourages, promotes, or coerces a user to commit suicide, perform self-harm, or engage in sexual or physical violence against humans or animals.
-The mens rea standard is 'knowingly or recklessly' — negligent failure to detect such behavior is not covered, but willful blindness or conscious disregard of the risk would be.
-Sub-paragraph (c) functions as both an output restriction (S-02.7) and a deceptive conduct prohibition.
+Deployers are prohibited from knowingly or recklessly designing or making available a public-facing chatbot that: (a) misleads a reasonable user into thinking the chatbot is a specific human being; (b) misleads a reasonable user into thinking the chatbot is state-licensed; or (c) encourages, promotes, or coerces a user to commit suicide, self-harm, or sexual or physical violence against a human or animal.
+The knowledge standard is 'knowingly or recklessly' — negligent design alone does not trigger liability.
+Sub-paragraph (c) overlaps with S-02.7 (self-harm content restrictions) but is grouped here because it is part of a single enumerated prohibition list.

 Statutory Text